DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 ## Software
 Adversaries may gather information about the victim's host software that can be used during targeting.
 Information about installed software may include a variety of details such as types and versions on specific hosts, as well as the presence of additional components that might be indicative of added defensive protections (ex: antivirus, SIEMs, etc.).

-### Digital Certificates
-SSL Enumeration

-#### ssl-cert
-`Nmap –script ssl-cert [ip address]` -- Retrieves a server’s SSL certificate
-* The amount of information printed about the certificate depends on the verbosity level
-* With no extra verbosity, the script prints the validity period and the common name, organization Name, state Or Province Name, and country Name of the subject

-#### ssl-cert-intaddr
-`Nmap –script ssl-cert-intaddr` -- Reports any private IPv4 addresses found in the various fields of an SSL service’s certificate
-* These will only be reported if the target address itself is not private

-#### ssl-date
-`Nmap –script ssl-date` -- Retrieves a target host’s time and date from its `TLS ServerHello` response

-#### ssl-enum-ciphers
-`Nmap –script ssl-enum-ciphers` -- Repeatedly initiates SSLv3/TLS connections, each time trying a new cipher or compressor while recording whether a host accepts or rejects it
-* The end result is a list of all the ciphersuites and compressors that a server accepts
-* Each ciphersuite is shown with a letter grade (A through F) indicating the strength of the connection
-  * The grade is based on the cryptographic strength of the key exchange and of the stream cipher
-* SSLv3/TLSv1 requires more effort to determine which ciphers and compression methods a server supports than SSLv2
-* A client lists the ciphers and compressors that it is capable of supporting, and the server will respond with a single cipher and compressor chosen, or a rejection notice
-* Some servers use the client’s cipher suite

-#### ssl-known-key
-`Nmap –script ssl-known-key` -- Checks whether the SSL certificate used by a host has a fingerprint that matches an included database of problematic keys

-#### sslv2
-`Nmap –script sslv2` -- Determines whether the server supports obsolete and less secure SSLv2, and discovers which ciphers it supports

-#### tls-alpn
-`Nmap –script tls-alpn` -- Enumerates a TLS server’s supported application-layer protocols using the ALPN protocol

-#### tls-nextprotoneg
-`Nmap –script tls-nextprotoneg` -- Enumerates a TLS server’s supported protocols by using the next protocol negotiation extension
-* This works by adding the next protocol negotiation extension in the client Hello packet and parsing the returned server hello’s NPN extension data

-## Tools
-- [Digicert](https://www.digicert.com/support/tools/certificate-utility-for-windows) - Install, inspect, renew and delegate digital certificates

 <br>